Vincent Frank Safranek

 Vincent Frank "V.F."
-Safranek (March 24, 1867 in Bohemia – September 7, 1955 in San Diego) was a Czech American musician.
+Safranek (March 24, 1867 – September 7, 1955) was a Czech American musician.

-Safranek came to the United States at an early age.
+Safranek emigrated to the United States at an early age.
 His father John was Chief Musician in the 34th Infantry in 1899.
 Safranek studied at the Conservatory of Music in Prague.

 After graduation he applied for a bandmaster position and was selected for training and sent to the 25th Infantry band at Fort Missoula, Montana.
 Safranek served in the Spanish American War and World War I. He developed ideas on the concept of the military band and added such instruments as alto and bass clarinets, oboes, French horns and flugelhorns to his band.
-Many of the military band arrangements were designed for brass bands with extra reed parts.
+Previously, many military band arrangements had been designed for brass bands with extra reed parts added in without regard for the ensemble.

-As a result of his work combing and balancing the instrumentation of the military band, Safranek became the chief band arranger for the Carl Fischer publishing house.
+As a result of his work combining and balancing the instrumentation of the military band, Safranek became the chief band arranger for the Carl Fischer publishing house.
 He made contributions to the band repertoires including marches, overtures and novelty numbers.
 He composed two popular suites for band, the Atlantis (1913) and Don Quixote (1914) suites.
 In 1916 he published a book on military music, Complete Instructive Manual for Bugle, Trumpet, and Drum, and in 1923 he published another on harmony called Safranek's Guide to Harmony.

-He served for 30 years as a U.S. Army bandmaster and retired in 1930 from the army.
+Safranek served for 30 years as a U.S. Army bandmaster and retired in 1930 from the army.
 Although many of his arrangements have disappeared from the band repertoire, his International Peace march medley and Master Melodies remain as classic band works.